Brandon-Matran/Anchor/journals/xue_yu.md

 docker compose build
 docker compose up

-when you create a ConnectionPool to use to connect to the database, use code like this: pool = ConnectionPool(conninfo=os.environ["DATABASE_URL"])

-Use in your API calls rather than hard-coded URLs like this: const url = `${process.env.REACT_APP_FASTAPI_SERVICE}/api/boots`;
-const response = await fetch(url);

-remove:
-docker container prune
-docker volume remove postgres-data
+## 02/03/2023
+- fixed job posting and blog posting state issue
+    - modified the my listings page coding structure
+    - modified the create blog and create listing page coding structure
+- removed my listings button on main page for individual user
+- combined Jobs and Listing folder in ghi

 ## 01/26/2023
 Completed:
  - codes cleaned up
  - touch up on readme
-Plan:
- -

 ## 01/25/2023
 Completed:
  - help Allen with the my blogs page, to make the delete and update functions work nicely.
 Plan:
  - clean up codes

 ## 01/24/2023
 Completed:
  - updated the gitlab ci file to make sure the unit tests for blog and listing end points work.
  - fixed all the current pipeline fails.

 ## 01/23/2023
-Team Completed:
+- Team Completed:
-The front ends almost done.
+- The front ends almost done.

 Plan:
-Two more unit tests needed.
+- Two more unit tests needed.
-Working on deployment.
+- Working on deployment.
-Merge story branches to main.
+- Merge story branches to main.

 Blocker:
  - Guidance on how to merge correctly.